telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/material-themes-blending.md

 ![tools-visual-style-builder-working-with-visual-style-builder-material-themes-blending 006](images/tools-visual-style-builder-material-themes-blending006.png)

->note If you already have loaded a customized Material theme (but not a Material variation) it will remain loaded when generating a Material variation.
+>tip If you already have loaded a customized Material theme (but not a Material variation) it will remain loaded when generating a Material variation.

 This will open the **Material Blend Dialog** from which you can choose the **Primary color** and the **Accent color**: